Erin89849/Score_Comparison/README.md

 ## Features:
 - **Data Extraction:** Automatically retrieves final scores from multiple Sheets.
-- **Score Validation:** Compares the final scores to that of another Google Sheet with the same format.
+- **Score Validation:** Compares the final scores to that of another Google Sheet in the same category.
-- **Discrepancies:** Identifies inconsistent scores between Google Sheets and displays them.
+- **Discrepancies:** Identifies inconsistent scores between Google Sheets within the same category and displays them.
 - **Winner Identification:** Determines winning team based on highest score and generates a summary for the category.

 ## Future Improvements: